- No1 Online Rendezvous for Southern Africans -

-General Safety Tips
+General Safety Tips for Bulawayo

 Like most populated places, one has to aware of the realities and possibilities of crime.
 In general Bulawayo is a tranquil and friendly place, but one can not ignore that one of the fruits of a declining economy is the increase in crime.
 Here are some recommended safety tips, to ensure that you have a stress-free experience, whether you are a tourist or local returning for a visit.